 Deputy Prosecuting AttorneysDeputy Prosecuting Attorneys are primarily hired through our law school summer Rule 9 program.
 Due to budget cuts over the past few years, the PAO does very little lateral hiring of bar certified attorneys.
-Nonetheless, candidates are welcome to forward their materials to Heidi Parkington for consideration if openings do occur.
+Nonetheless, candidates are welcome to forward their materials to Heidi Parkington-Thal for consideration if openings do occur.

 Deputy Assistant Attorneys

 The King County Prosecuting Attorney's Office has regular need to hire term-limited deputy assistants (contract lawyers).
 Contracts are initially for six months and are often extended for up to one year.
 Potential work assignments include handling gross misdemeanor cases in the District Court Unit, handling gross misdemeanor and felony cases in the Juvenile Unit, assisting with drug and mainstream felony filings, and covering felony calendars.
 These positions provide excellent courtroom experience, especially for new or inexperienced lawyers.
 Deputy Assistants are interviewed throughout the year and considered for regular openings when they become available.
 Over the past few years, the PAO has hired many of our contract lawyers into regular positions as openings become available.